Generic Name: lapatinib (la PA tin ib)

 an electrolyte imbalance (such as low levels of potassium or magnesium in your blood); or

-FDA pregnancy category D. Do not use lapatinib if you are pregnant.
-It could harm the unborn baby.
-Use effective birth control, and tell your doctor if you become pregnant during treatment.
+Do not use lapatinib if you are pregnant.
+It could harm the unborn baby or cause birth defects.
+Use effective birth control to prevent pregnancy while you are using this medicine.
+Tell your doctor right away if you become pregnant.

 It is not known whether lapatinib passes into breast milk or if it could harm a nursing baby.
-You should not breast-feed while you are taking this medication.
+You should not breast-feed while you are taking this medicine.

 How should I take lapatinib?

-This medication comes with patient instructions for safe and effective use.
-Follow these directions carefully.
+Read all patient information, medication guides, and instruction sheets provided to you.
 Ask your doctor or pharmacist if you have any questions.
-Be sure to also read the medication guide or patient instructions for capecitabine (Xeloda) or letrozole (Femara).
+Be sure to also read the medication guides for capecitabine or letrozole.

 Take lapatinib on an empty stomach, at least 1 hour before or 1 hour after a meal.